RobMeades/DMUClass116/README.md

 # Introduction

-This repo contains the component files for 3D printing/milling a Class 116 DMU, as would have run on the Rhymney Valley line in South Wales during the 1960s and 1970s.
+This repo contains the component files for 3D printing/milling a Gauge 1 model of a Class 116 DMU, as would have run on the Rhymney Valley line in South Wales during the 1960s and 1970s.
 This is all part of my Gauge 1 DMU project, which is described here:

 http://www.meades.org/misc/gauge_1_dmu/gauge_1_dmu.html